Suchindram

 Suchindram is a panchayat town in the Kanyakumari district in the Indian state of Tamil Nadu with the Indian postal code 629704.
 It is an important pilgrim centre and the site of the famous Thanumalayan Temple.
 There is an Anjaneya (or Hanuman) statue that stands at 22 feet (6.7 m) and is carved from a single granite block.

 Geography

 Suchindram is located at Kanyakumari District.
 It has an average elevation of 19 metres (62 feet).

 Suchindram is a temple town situated in the southernmost district of Kanyakumari in Tamil Nadu, India.
-It is 11 km from Kanyakumari city and 7 km from Nagarcoil town 105 km from adjacent Tirunelveli district and approximately 81 km from Trivandrum city.
+It is 11 km from Kanyakumari city and 7 km from Nagarcoil town 105 km from adjacent Tirunelveli district and approximately 81 km from Thiruvananthapuram city.
 The town of Suchindrum is renowned for the Thanumalayan Temple and was an important citadel of Travancore.

 History

 The town along with Kanyakumari was part of Travancore.
 It became part of Tamil Nadu in 1956.